 We are always careful to provide for the dietary needs of vegetarians.
 (We are so grateful to our supervising chef and to our congregation’s many cooks who put together each week’s amazing offerings).

 Our Kiddushim are amazing.
 They are for the community, but we cannot afford to hold them without our community’s support for the food and labor that they require.

-Please donate to our Kiddush Fund or contact the office about sponsoring one of our wonderful kiddushim.
+Please contact the office to sponsor one or even a part of of our wonderful kiddushim.

 The morning minyan is a time for davening and a place of community.
 Tribeca Synagogue holds the only daily minyan below the Village and west of Broadway.
 We meet at 7:20 A.M.
 Monday and Thursday and 7:30 A.M.
 Tuesday, Wednesday and Friday.
 Services are followed by breakfast and a D’var Torah.